-This is an Advanced Skills (ES2) 2-Day Course which counts toward AEDP Certification.
+This is an Advanced Skills Modular Course which counts toward AEDP Certification.
 It is for AEDP Level 2* or above licensed clinicians who are looking to develop or refresh their AEDP skills.

 Level 3+ AEDPers are encouraged to participate to earn CE’s while refreshing AEDP skills and reconnecting with faculty and community.

 *AEDP Level 2 clinicians have completed Immersion plus either Essential Skills (ES1), or Core Training, or the equivalent in AEDP supervision (30 hours Small Group or 20 hours Individual).